 Why did you choose the University of Virginia?

-What is the most exciting project you've worked on?
+What is the most exciting project you have worked on?

 What have you learned that surprised you?